Trump travel ban faces biggest legal test yet

 SAN FRANCISCO (AP) — President Donald Trump’s travel ban faced its biggest legal test yet Tuesday as a panel of federal judges prepared to hear arguments from the administration and its opponents about two fundamentally divergent views of the executive branch and the court system.

-The government will ask a federal appeals court to restore the administration’s executive order, contending that the president alone has the power to decide who can enter or stay in the United States.
-But several states have challenged the ban and insisted that Trump’s executive order is unconstitutional.
+The government will ask a federal appeals court to restore Trump’s executive order, contending that the president alone has the power to decide who can enter or stay in the United States.
+But several states have challenged the ban on travelers from seven predominantly Muslim nations and insisted that it is unconstitutional.

-Seattle U.S. District Judge James Robart, who on Friday temporarily blocked Trump’s order, has said a judge’s job is to ensure that an action taken by the government “comports with our country’s laws.”
+U.S. District Judge James Robart in Seattle, who on Friday temporarily blocked Trump’s order, has said a judge’s job is to ensure that an action taken by the government “comports with our country’s laws.”

 Trump said Tuesday that he can’t believe his administration has to fight in the courts to uphold his refugee and immigration ban, a policy he says will protect the country.